Tutorial

 Phoenix Presence with Phoenix LiveView

 A lot of apps have some sort of notification on if users are online or not.
-Phoenix makes it easy to build that with the built in Phoenix Presence.
+Phoenix makes it easy to build that with the built-in Phoenix Presence.
 In this tutorial, I will combine the presence feature with Phoenix LiveView.
-The realtime nature of LiveView makes it easy to display the current online users.

 STEP 1 - Add a Presence Module

-First I need to define a presence module and make sure its started in the application.
+First I need to define a presence module and make sure it's started in the application.

 # lib/tutorial/presence.ex